 Ideally, once the machine translation tool has been used, a professional translator proofreads the texts.

 At the end of the day, there are certain translation needs that can only be met with a human touch.

 It’s likely that, with time, we will see the balance tip and, instead of talking about computer-assisted human translation, we’ll be talking about human-assisted computer translation.

-As you can see, there are multiple translation technologies and these are already essential in daily translation work.
-The question is to properly choose the one that best suits your needs.
+As you can see, there are several translation technologies and these are now essential for everyday translation tasks.
+The important thing is to make the right choice for your needs.

-We hope this article has been helpful to you, you can find more on our blog .
+We hope you’ve found this article helpful.
+You can find more on our blog.